 - the landlord serves the tenant with a Section 25 notice stating the grounds for possession

-- the tenant serves a counter notice in accordance with the instruction notes on the landlord's notice, saying he or she is not willing to give up possession
+- the tenant serves a counter notice in accordance with the instruction notes on the landlord's notice, saying they are not willing to give up possession

 - the two parties negotiate